grafana/agent/cmd/grafana-agent-operator/DEVELOPMENT.md

-# Developing the Agent Operator
+# Developing the Grafana Agent Operator

 Table of Contents: